Contramodules for algebraic groups: induction and projective covers: Introduction.

 \section{Introduction.}

-Contramodules were first introduced in a 1965 paper of Eilenberg and Moore alongside comodules \cite{eilenberg1965foundations}.
+Contramodules were introduced in a 1965 paper of Eilenberg and Moore alongside comodules \cite{eilenberg1965foundations}.
 However, they were largely neglected until the early 2000s, when Positselski mentioned them in a series of letters.
-Since then, research into contramodules has increased considerably, with special mention going once again to Positselski, particularly for his paper $\lq\lq$Contramodules"and his book $\lq\lq$Homological algebra of semimodules and semicontramodules" \cite{positselski2021contramodules}, \cite{positselski2010homological}.
+Since then, research into contramodules has increased considerably, with special mention going once again to Positselski \cite{positselski2021contramodules}, \cite{positselski2010homological}.